lubojr/naucse.python.cz/lessons/beginners-en/testing/index.md

 ## Writing tests

-We will show testing thtough a very simple example.
+We will show testing through a very simple example.
 There is a function `add` that can add two numbers.
 There is another function that tests if the
 `add` function returns correct results for specific numbers.